TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-file-sync-errors-tsg/content-check-storage-sync-monitor-process.md

 # How to check if the Storage Sync Monitor process is running

-**Problem**

-1: When I view the status of a server under Registered Servers, the server has a status of "Appears offline."
+1. When you view the status of a server under Registered Servers, the server has a status of "Appears offline."
+OR
-2: When I view the health of a server endpoint, the health status is "No Activity."
+2. When I view the health of a server endpoint, the health status is "No Activity."

-**Cause**

-1: This issue can occur if the Storage Sync Monitor process is not running or the server is unable to communicate with our service due to a proxy or firewall.
+3. This issue can occur if the Storage Sync Monitor process is not running or the server is unable to communicate with our service due to a proxy or firewall.